|Warfare Home History Glossary Guides Publishers Artists Techniques Topicals Blog Contact|

 The Germans had been using northern Belgium as a base to send Zeppelins on bombing raids over England since January of 1915.
 While other places such as Paris were also bombed, airships on rout to the English coast did not have to pass over enemy territory and thus Great Britain became their main area of focus.
 At first they only bombed military targets, but within months civilians were targeted as well.
 The largest raid over England took place in September 1916 involving fourteen airships.
 While the amount of damage they could cause was not nearly as much as the Germans had hoped for, they did inspire much fear.
 British aircraft that could have been used at the front were held back to protect cities.
 When the British finally learned how to shoot Zeppelins down, these raids stopped, but attacks would continued in 1917 with the introduction of large bombers.
 Zeppelins truly captured the public’s imagination, and both British and German publishers produced large quantities of cards of these raids from their own perspective.

-As winter approached the Germans began construction on a new defensive line behind the one they currently held.
-The Hindenburg Line (Siegfriedstellung) was built as a precaution in the face of pending Allied offensives at a time when many German troops needed to be transferred to the East.
-While some captured territory was abandoned to man the improved defenses, the move straightened out the huge bulge in their line making it easier to defend with less troops.
-It also spared men to create greater reserves that could be deployed where ever emergencies arose.
-These new defenses were over five miles deep in places and placed on the best defensive ground.
+Even though the Allied offensive on the Somme had been a failure, they did recapture enough territory to create a giant salient in the German line to the south.
+It soon became obvious that the Allies were planing a major offensive against this position, so as winter approached the Germans began construction on a new defensive line behind the one they currently held as a precaution.
+While this meant that some captured territory would have to be abandoned to man the improved defenses, the move straightened out the huge bulge in their line making it easier to defend with less troops.
+This spared men to create greater reserves that could be deployed where ever emergencies arose while freeing other troops for transfer tho the Eastern Front.
+These new defenses dubbed the Hindenburg Line (Siegfriedstellung) were over five miles deep in places and placed on the best defensive ground.
 In addition it was supported with concrete bunkers for weapon placement and bombproof shelters.
 It fit into their general tactics of strategic withdrawal before enemy attacks, thus avoiding punishing bombardments while forcing the enemy to traverse difficult devastated terrain to meet them.
-By March 1917 most of the German army had withdrawn to the Hindenburg line.

 In October General Nivelle renewed his attack on the German lines at Verdun with great intensity.
 The Germans having transferred their best troops to fight in Romania and at the Somme were not well prepared to receive it.
 The French managed to recapture Fort Douaumont and Fort Vaux in the process.
 By this time these forts had been so battered down they could barely be described as defensive works, but their capture was celebrated in France as a great victory whose significance was greatly exaggerated by propaganda.
-In December of 1916, Joffre was replaced by General Robert Nivelle as French Commander-in-Chief.
+The French had suffered tremendous casualties casualties up to this point with little to show for it, so in December 1916, Joffre was sent into retirement and the aggressive General Robert Nivelle became Commander-in-Chief.